learn-co-curriculum/react-hooks-class-component-lifecycle/README.md

 component reacts (or doesn't react) to various changes in your app.

-These methods are called _lifecycle_ methods, because they are called at different times in the component's lifecycle &mdash; just before it's created, after it's created, and when it's about to be deleted.
+These methods are called _lifecycle_ methods, because they are called at different times in the component's lifecycle — just before it's created, after it's created, and when it's about to be deleted.

 The only required method for a React class component to be valid is the